homeomorphic-torus/homeomorphic-torus/README.md

 Young mathematician with a strong foundation in combinatorics and optimization, and research experience at the intersection of discrete math and machine learning.

-I completed a BMath in Combinatorics and Optimization (Pure Mathematics) with a Physics minor at the University of Waterloo, and I am now pursuing an MSc in Mathematics at the University of Toronto.
+I completed a BMath in Combinatorics & Optimization and Pure Mathematics with a Physics minor at the University of Waterloo, and I am now pursuing an MSc in Mathematics at the University of Toronto.

 ---